ToolVS

 Who Should Choose What?

-You are building a TypeScript full-stack application where front-end and back-end share the same repository (T3 Stack, Next.js + Node.js). tRPC lets you call server functions from the client with full TypeScript inference — refactor the server function and the client types update automatically.
-No SDL, no codegen, no API documentation to maintain.
-The developer experience is exceptional for TypeScript monorepos.
+You are building a TypeScript full-stack application where front-end and back-end share the same repository (T3 Stack, Next.js + Node.js). tRPC lets you call server functions from the client with full TypeScript inference — refactor the server and client types update automatically.

-You need a language-agnostic API that can be consumed by clients in any language, want a public API with introspection and self-documentation, or need partial data fetching for mobile apps where bandwidth matters.
-GraphQL's schema-first approach makes it the right choice for teams with separate front-end and back-end codebases or organizations that expose APIs to third parties.
+You need a language-agnostic API consumed by clients in any language, want a public API with introspection, or need partial data fetching for mobile apps where bandwidth matters.

 Is tRPC or GraphQL better for TypeScript APIs?